AlexOlza/DA-enhanced-searchlight/README.md

 ## Reproducibility :crystal_ball:
 `reproduce.sh` reproduces all the results and figures in the paper with parameters `NITER=100`, `n_subj=18` and `n_reg=14`.
-Please note that the actual experimentation was heavily parallelized; running this script sequentially would take multiple days.
+Please note that the actual experimentation was heavily parallelized; running this script sequentially would take several weeks.

 The number of iterations for statistical validation can be reduced by changing the value of `NITER` to accelerate the script, without guarantee of obtaining the same statistical insights from the paper.
 With `NITER=1`, the total time is ... using 24 CPUs.